nienbo/cache-buildkite-plugin/README.md

         paths: [ "Pods/", "Rome/" ]
 ```

-The paths are synced using `rsync_storage/cache_key/path`.
+The paths are synced using `rsync_path/cache_key/path`.
 This is useful for maintaining a local
 cache directory, even though this cache is not shared between servers, it can be reused by different
 agents/builds.

 ### tarball

-You can also use tarballs to store your files using the ``tarball_storage`` config parameter.
+You can also use tarballs to store your files using the `tarball` backend.
+Files will not be compressed but surely packed into single archive.

-If this is set it will be used as the destination parameter of a ``tar -cf`` command.
+**This is the Default and Recommended backend for cache**

 ```yml
 steps: